fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/about.md

 - 2021 - Five weeks visit to the Charité-Universitätsmedizin (Berlin) in the lab of Dr. Paul Zaslansky, where I learnt how to process and reconstruct x-ray tomography data acquired with synchrotron radiation (beamline) of coral primary polyps' skeletons.

+- 2022 - One week at the ESRF (European Synchrotron Radiation Facility) in Grenoble (France) to scan coral spats samples at the ID19 beamline and obtain high-resolution tomography data.

 ### Teaching activities